Design Once, Deploy at Scale: Template-Driven ML Development for Large Model Ecosystems: Analysis

 \section{Analysis}

 Having established the empirical success of the Standard Model Template (SMT) framework, we now present the underlying mechanics driving these results.
-This section analyzes the architectural and operational factors that enable standardized templates to consistently outperform bespoke, independently optimized production models under the continuous active development, while simultaneously reducing engineering overhead.
+This section analyzes the architectural and operational factors that enable standardized templates to consistently outperform bespoke, independently optimized models while simultaneously reducing engineering overhead.